johnwcowan/r7rs-work/RelationsCowan.md

 A relation has a heading that designates attribute names and their corresponding type names and a set of tuples that have the same attribute names as those in the heading.
 Relations are immutable and opaque.

-All procedures also accept relvars in place of relations.

 ### Constants